LaurentRDC/scikit-ued/docs/tutorials/image.rst

 Diffraction patterns can drift over a period of a few minutes, and for reliable data synthesis it is important to align patterns to a reference.

-The procedure of detecting, or registering, the translation between two similar images is usually done by measuring the cross-correlation between images.
-When images are very similar, this procedure is fine; take a look at scikit-image's :func:`skimage.feature.register_translation` for example.

-However, diffraction patterns all have a fixed feature: the position of the beam-block.
+Diffraction patterns all have a fixed feature: the position of the beam-block.
 Therefore, some pixels in each diffraction pattern must be ignored in the computation of the cross-correlation.

 Setting the 'invalid pixels' to 0 will not work, at those will correlate with the invalid pixels from the reference.
 One must use the **masked normalized cross-correlation**.

-All of this is taken care of in scikit-image's :func:`masked_register_translation` function (previously available in scikit-ued).
+All of this is taken care of in scikit-image's :func:`phase_cross_correlation` function (previously available in scikit-ued).
 Let's look at some polycrystalline Chromium:

 .. plot::